COSC203 Web, Databases, and Networks

 Template strings are delineated with Backticks:`string`.

 Template strings contain placeholders ${ } which are substituted with values.
-Placeholders may contain any JavaScript expression:
+Placeholders may contain any JavaScript expression including variables and data fields:

 console.log(`π is about ${22 / 7}`);